angular/angular/aio/content/guide/schematics-for-libraries.md

   * The `outDir` maps to the library's output folder.
 By default, this is  the `dist/my-lib` folder at the root of your workspace.

 1. To make sure your schematics source files get compiled into the library bundle, add the following scripts to the `package.json` file in your library project's root folder (`projects/my-lib`).
+For Windows users, replace the `cp` command with `copy` or use a cross-platform solution like [ncp](https://www.npmjs.com/package/ncp).

 <code-example header="projects/my-lib/package.json (Build Scripts)" path="schematics-for-libraries/projects/my-lib/package.json">
 </code-example>